Alley-oop: History

 During the 1990s, NBA stars turned the alley-oop into the game's ultimate quick-strike weapon.
 In recent years, teams have often run the alley-oop as a planned play.
 The 2008 National Champions Kansas Jayhawks had several designs for alley-oops, including some thrown from inbound sets, and could execute them interchangeably with almost all of the players being able to both lob and finish the play.

 In popular culture

 In the 2008 film Semi-Pro, the protagonist invents the alley-oop after being knocked unconscious and speaking with his deceased mother in a depiction of Heaven.

-The phrase is also said by Killjoy in the computer game Valorant when an alarmbot or turret gets an assist on an enemy player.
+In the song “Basketball” for the 2002 film Like Mike, Lil Bow Wow raps “My favorite play is the alley-oop.”